THE BLOUNT REPORT THIS REPORT GIVES YOU ALL THE ANSWERS HISTORICAL DOCMENTS

 This is a re-posting of a blog entry on January 29, 2014.

-Miriam_MichelsonThe article was published and authored by Miriam Michelson who was an American journalist and writer.
+The article was published and authored by Miriam Michelson who was an American journalist and writer.
 It was written as Michelson was leaving Honolulu harbor on board the Steamship Australia heading to San Francisco.
 Michelson was sent to the Hawaiian Islands to do a story on annexation.
 Her story centers on a signature petition against annexation being gathered throughout the islands by the Hawaiian Patriotic League (Hui Aloha ‘Aina) and she bears witness to one of those meetings in the city of Hilo on the Island of Hawai‘i.

 It is a powerful article that speaks to the issue of annexation from the Hawaiian perspective and the article’s title clearly speaks to the veracity of what the reader will read.
-Not known at the time, however, was whether or not the signature petitions would prevent the United States Senate from ratifying the so-called treaty of Senator_Hoarannexation.
+Not known at the time, however, was whether or not the signature petitions would prevent the United States Senate from ratifying the so-called treaty of annexation.
 Before the Senate convened in December of 1897, officers of the Hawaiian Patriotic League and the Hawaiian Political Association traveled to Washington, D.C. and met with Senator George Hoar of Massachusetts.
 Senator Hoar agreed to submit the signature petition onto the record of the Senate when it convened, and by March of 1898, the signature petition successfully killed the treaty as the Senate was unable to garner enough votes for ratification.

 Here follows a snippet of the article, which is quite lengthy, but you can read it in its entirety by going to this link and downloading the entire article in PDF format.
-“Strangling Hands Upon A Nations Throat
+“Strangling Hands Upon A Nations Throat”

-“Boast not thyself of to-morrow.”
+Scriptural admonitions in English and Hawaiian:“Boast not thyself of to-morrow.”
 “Without Christ there is no salvation.”

 As I entered, the bell on the foreign church, up on one of the beautiful Hilo hills, was striking ten.
 The place was packed with natives, and outside stood a patient crowd unable to enter.
 It was a women’s meeting, but there were many men present.
 The women were dressed in Mother Hubbards of calico or cloth and wore sailor hats—white or black.
 The men were in coats and trousers of American make.